Skip to content

 To answer calls, the application must be notified when the user receives an incoming call.

-Add a CallClientListener to the CallClient to act on the incoming calls.
-As calls come into device CallClientListener.onIncomingCall() will be executed.
+Add a CallClientListener to CallClient to act on incoming calls.
+When a call arrives, CallClientListener.onIncomingCall() is executed.

 var callClient = sinchClient.callClient;